pragmagrid/pragma_boot/README.rst

 **pragma_boot** is the main program to instantiate Virtual Machine in Pragma.
 It accepts the following agruments:

---vm vmname        the name of the vm machine to fetch from the database --base_path path   the base path of the VM database --num_compute N    the number of compute node to start up (default to 0) --net_conf file    a filename containing the network configuration for
+--vcname vcname    the name of the virtual clutster to start up (the name must be in the database) --base_path path   the base path of the VM database --num_compute N    the number of compute node to start up (default to 0) --net_conf file    a filename containing the network configuration for